petsc/petsc/doc/docs/changes/dev.rst

 - Add ``DMPlexCreateReferenceCell()``
 - Remove deprecated ``DMPlexCreateFromCellList()`` and ``DMPlexCreateFromCellListParallel()``
 - Add ``DMSetMatrixPreallocateSkip()`` to save initialization time when ``MatSetPreallocationCOO()`` will be used.
+- Improve loading performance related to coordinate projection in common cases.

 .. rubric:: DMPlexLandau: